jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-10-strangers-2-Evan-Roar.md

 ## Introduction

 Last week, I talked to Simon Gonedeck, a young Web Developer and Entrepreneur.
-This week, I'm talking to Evan Roar, Simon's friend.
+This week, I'm talking to Evan Roer, Simon's friend.
 This is the second installment of my series about connectedness.
 If you missed the newsletter last week, this series is a set of interviews where I interview a stranger one degree of separation at a time.

 ## Enter Evan